s-srivarshini/Statistics/Exploring Statistical Distributions and Measures with Python/README.md

 ## Exploring Statistical Distributions and Measures with Python
-This repository contains a detailed Jupyter notebook designed to serve as a comprehensive guide for exploring statistical distributions, implementing measures, and visualizing complex data using Python.
+This directory contains a detailed Jupyter notebook designed to serve as a comprehensive guide for exploring statistical distributions, implementing measures, and visualizing complex data using Python.
 Through a series of meticulously crafted questions and exercises, the notebook delves into various facets of statistical analysis.
 This includes sampling from distributions, visualizing four-dimensional data, comparing distribution tails, and understanding the convolution of probability measures.

 ### Installation
 To get started with the analysis, you'll need to install some essential Python packages.
 You can install these by running the following commands in your terminal: